History of Senegal: Against the backdrop of Anglo-French rivalry

 The excellent location of St. Louis caught the attention of the English, who occupied it three times, first for a few months in 1693, second during the Seven Years' War from 1758 until it was retaken for the French by Armand Louis de Gontaut in 1779, and lastly from 1809 to 1816 during the Napoleonic wars.

 After the 1763 Treaty of Paris, the British united their colony of The Gambia with Senegal into Senegambia.
 The British retook Gorée during the Anglo-French War; however, British possession of Gorée was brief.

-In 1783 the Treaty of Versailles returned Senegal to France, and Senegambia was no more.
+The 1783 Treaty of Versailles returned Senegal to France, (Note: Article IX of the 1783 Treaty of Versailles provided, "The King of Great Britain cedes, in full right, and guaranties to his Most Christian Majesty, the river Senegal and its dependencies, with the forts of St. Louis, Podor, Galam, Arguin, and Portendic; and his Britannik Majesty restores to France the island of Goree, which shall be delivered up in the condition it was in when the conquest of it was made.") and Senegambia was no more.

 Nine companies, in succession, received the African monopoly of gum acacia from the French Crown.
 Seven of them went bankrupt.
-Among them were the Compagnie d’Afrique and the Compagnie du Sénégal.
+Among them were the Compagnie d'Afrique and the Compagnie du Sénégal.
 The last was the Compagnie de la Gomme which failed in 1793.

 Appointed governor in 1785, Knight Boufflers focuses for two years to enhance the colony, while engaged in the smuggling of gum arabic and gold with signares.

 In 1789 the people of St. Louis wrote a List of Grievances.
 The same year the French were driven out of Fort St. Joseph in Galam (Gajaaga) and the Kingdom of Galam.